 - Architects: Otto Rudolf Salvisberg, Bruno Ahrends, Wilhelm Büning

 - Developer: Gemeinnützige Heimstättengesellschaft Primus mbH

-- Owner: Deutsche Wohnen SE, some flats owned privately
+- Owner: Deutsche Wohnen SE (since 2021 part of Vonovia SE), some flats owned privately

 - Tenants ca.: 2100